laszloandr/szakdolgozat-high-freq-btc-prediction/README.md

   --window_days 5
 ```

-### Model training - 2_single_model_parallelism.py
+### III.
+Model architecture & training pipeline - 2_single_model_parallelism.py

 The training pipeline optimizes GPU utilization through parallel batch processing.
 It relies on specialized modules for data handling and model architecture:

-- **gpu_loaders.py**: GPU-accelerated data loading pipeline that minimizes CPU-GPU transfers.
+1. **gpu_loaders.py**: GPU-accelerated data loading pipeline that minimizes CPU-GPU transfers.
 Uses PyTorch DataLoaders with a custom `GPUCachedDataset` that loads all data to GPU memory once at initialization, eliminating transfer bottlenecks during training.
 It handles chunking, windowing, and labeling operations directly on the GPU.

-- **deeplob_optimized.py**: Contains the optimized DeepLOB architecture, a CNN-LSTM hybrid model for predicting price movements.
+2. **deeplob_optimized.py**: Contains the optimized DeepLOB architecture, a CNN-LSTM hybrid model for predicting price movements.
 The `DeepLOB` class implements a 3-layer CNN for dimensionality reduction, followed by an Inception module and LSTM layer for temporal feature extraction.
 The `load_book_chunk` function complements the GPU loaders by finding and organizing normalized parquet files within a specific date range.

+** Please see [model_architecture.md](model_architecture.md) for a detailed description of the model architecture.**

-- **Parallel batch computation**: The `SingleModelParallelTrainer` class splits each batch into multiple micro-batches (`split_batches` parameter) that can be processed in parallel, maximizing GPU utilization.
+3. **Parallel batch computation**: The `SingleModelParallelTrainer` class splits each batch into multiple micro-batches (`split_batches` parameter) that can be processed in parallel, maximizing GPU utilization.
 It uses mixed-precision training via PyTorch's AMP (Automatic Mixed Precision) with a gradient scaler to maintain numerical stability while reducing memory usage and increasing throughput.
 The micro-batch gradients are accumulated before updating the model, effectively simulating a larger batch size without memory constraints.